Kentox493/Sercing/README.md

 📝 Masukkan nomor file yang ingin diunduh (1-2), atau 0 untuk membatalkan: 1
 ✅ File 'report.pdf' berhasil diunduh ke 'downloads/report.pdf'

-📂 File Structure
+## 📂 File Structure

-sercing.py: The main script that performs the file search and download.
+- sercing.py: The main script that performs the file search and download.

-requirements.txt: Lists the required dependencies for the project.
+- requirements.txt: Lists the required dependencies for the project.

-📚 How It Works
+## 📚 How It Works

-Search Using Dorking: The script uses Google Dorking techniques to find files in the given domain.
+**Search Using Dorking**: The script uses Google Dorking techniques to find files in the given domain.

-SerpAPI Integration: All searches are powered by the SerpAPI service, which allows for accurate and efficient Google searches.
+**SerpAPI Integration**: All searches are powered by the SerpAPI service, which allows for accurate and efficient Google searches.

-Download Manager: Users can select specific files to download from the list of search results.
+**Download Manager**: Users can select specific files to download from the list of search results.

-🛠 Troubleshooting
+## 🛠 Troubleshooting

 No Results Found: Ensure that the domain entered is correct and has publicly accessible files.
 Also, check your API key and rate limits on SerpAPI.

 API Errors: Make sure your API key is valid and that you have enough search quota left for your SerpAPI account.

-💡 Tips
+## 💡 Tips

 Make sure to input the domain without "http://" or "https://".

 You can enter multiple file extensions separated by commas (e.g., pdf, xlsx, zip).

-⚠️ Disclaimer
+## ⚠️ Disclaimer

 Use this tool responsibly.
 Respect website rules and privacy policies.
 Make sure not to violate any terms of service of the website you are trying to scrape.